biolink/biolink-model/docs/AnatomicalEntityToAnatomicalEntityOntogenicAssociation.md

 # Class: AnatomicalEntityToAnatomicalEntityOntogenicAssociation

-A relationship between two anatomical entities where the relationship is ontogenic, i.e the two entities are related by development.
-A number of different relationship types can be used to specify the precise nature of the relationship
+A relationship between two anatomical entities where the relationship is ontogenic, i.e. the two entities are related by development.
+A number of different relationship types can be used to specify the precise nature of the relationship.

 URI: [biolink:AnatomicalEntityToAnatomicalEntityOntogenicAssociation](https://w3id.org/biolink/vocab/AnatomicalEntityToAnatomicalEntityOntogenicAssociation)